askonube/IR-Data-Exfiltration/README.md

-# IR-Data-Exfiltration

 # Data Exfiltration from PIP'd Employee

 ## Overview

-This project documents a cybersecurity incident response simulation involving a suspected insider threat.
-A user placed on a performance improvement plan was observed exhibiting behavior that could indicate data exfiltration.
-The investigation was conducted using **Microsoft Defender for Endpoint (MDE)** data tables to identify, analyze, and respond to suspicious file archiving activity.
+The project below showcases the different steps in an incident response scenario involving data exfiltration by a threat from within.
+Compromised insiders and disgruntled employees are often suspected as the main culprits after having ruled out external threats.
+The main tool used in this investigation was **Microsoft Defender for Endpoint (MDE)**, leveraging Kusto Query Language (KQL) and threat hunting logs to identify indicators of unauthorised data exfiltration.

 ---